-This being my final instalment on Paris, I know, I’m a wee behind, a little busy and somewhat distracted, it’s been hard to stay focused these days.
-That said, its given me time to think or reflect on the entire experience.
-Before leaving for Paris, I was slightly worried, what if I don’t love it there…that lasted a day.
+This is my final installment on Paris, I know, I’m a bit behind, I got a little busy and somewhat distracted, it’s been hard to stay focused these days.
+That said, it’s given me time to think or reflect on the entire experience.
+Before leaving for Paris, I was slightly worried, what if I don’t love it there, well, that lasted a day.
 Surprised?
-I wondered about a lot of things, to the point my brain hurt, or maybe that was the wine?
+I wondered about a lot of things, to the point my head hurt, or maybe that was the wine?
 How do you know if where you live is home?

-Size matters…something inside of me, a switch, a feeling, an energy when I’m in Paris, or London or Rome, these are all large cities, they make me come alive!
-They too are very beautiful in their own way but it goes deeper than that.
-I can’t get past the history, (I should have paid more attention in school ) walking the streets I imagine what took place hundreds of years ago, the same buildings still standing, its hard not to get excited, I want to know every intimate detail, they’re not just another pretty face.
+Size matters, yep!
+And yes, I said that…something inside of me, a switch, a feeling, or energy when I’m in Paris, London or Rome.
+These cities are some of the big players, they make me come alive!
+They are beautiful in their way, but it goes deeper than that.
+I can’t get past their history, I take to the streets, imagining, what took place hundreds of years ago.
+The same buildings are still standing, it’s hard not to get excited, I want to know every intimate detail, they’re not just another pretty face.

-I felt at home in Paris, I was just getting into the groove by the end of my month.
-I definitely could have stayed longer but I missed my boys.
+I felt at home in Paris; I was just getting into a groove by the end of my month’s visit.
+I definitely could have stayed longer, but I missed my boys.
 It would have been nice to have a job or part-time studies to keep me feeling more local than a tourist.
 You need a sense of purpose, a reason to get up in the morning, I’m still exploring those options.
 What about love?
-Doesn’t love have something to do with where you live?
-I have amazing friends and of course my two sons, I feel very fortunate to be loved by so many.
-But what about that one special person, that forever love that you share when you’re home, sitting side by side on the sofa…no words necessary, just being together is love enough.
-I wished for that moment in Paris, even though I had my friends and son join me, there was a part of me that was missing that love.
+Doesn’t being in love have something to do with where you live?
+I have amazing friends, and of course, my family, I feel very fortunate to be loved by so many.
+But what about that one particular person, that forever love that you share when you’re home, sitting side by side on the sofa, no words necessary, just being together is love enough.
+I wished for that moment in Paris, that’s to say, I was missing being in love.